Kernix13/rural-homestead/livable-sheds-notes.md

   3. **Install utilities**: Determine your requirements for electricity, plumbing, and heating/cooling. <ins>Hire professionals to handle electrical and plumbing work</ins>.
 Ensure that your electrical setup complies with local codes and that you get those items inspected and approved before adding items like insulation as inspectors will need access to see the connections
   4. **Insulate and weatherproof**: Since sheds are typically not insulated for living purposes, you'll need to insulate the walls, ceiling, and floor to make the space comfortable and energy-efficient.
 Install weather stripping around doors and windows to prevent drafts.
   5. **Flooring and interior finishes**: Choose suitable flooring materials that are durable and easy to maintain.
 Install walls, if necessary, using drywall or other appropriate materials...consider materials like shiplap or even galvanized metal panels on the ceiling or as a wainscoting feature.
 Finish the interior with paint or other desired finishes
   6. **Kitchen and bathroom setup**: By code, you are required to have a kitchen with a sink and a bathroom that has a shower or tub and a toilet.
-You’ll need to determine the layout and install necessary fixtures such as sinks, cabinets, countertops, and appliances.
+You'll need to determine the layout and install necessary fixtures such as sinks, cabinets, countertops, and appliances.
 Plumbing work for water supply and drainage will be required, which may involve professional assistance
   7. **Lighting and ventilation**: Install appropriate lighting fixtures and ensure proper ventilation to maintain air quality: windows, fans for airflow, lights on the outside by the front door
   8. Gutters and awnings: water is the enemy to any home foundation, especially for tiny homes.
 In addition to adding gutters, adding awnings over doors will help keep water away.
   9. **Skirting**: You will definitely want to install skirting around the unit.
 There are a variety of options to choose from, including, vinyl skirting, concrete or stucco skirting, brick and cinder block skirting, fiber cement skirting and lattice skirting.
 Be sure to leave room for access points.